 - You have obtained permission from the performer in advance of the performance.

-- You have obtained permission from the SlamMaster at least 24 hours in advance of the performance.
+- If recording multiple performances, a feature, or a special event: you have obtained permission from the SlamMaster at least 24 hours in advance of the performance.
 The SlamMaster reserves the right to deny your request at her discretion.

 - You have set up your position and recording equipment to be as unobtrusive as possible.
 Our audience is considered more important than your recording, so this means: